 Meerkat's transaction protocol includes subprotocols for each of its three stages of execution.
-We first describe these three subprotocols assuming the data is not partitioned across multiple servers.
-We then discuss Meerkat support for distributed transactions.

 5.2.1 Execution Phase

 The execution phase is orchestrated by a Meerkat transaction coordinator.
 During the execution phase, the transaction coordinator sends every read to an arbitrary replica.
 The replica performs the read and responds with the read value and version.
 These versioned values are buffered by the transaction coordinator into a ReadSet.
 Similarly, the transaction coordinator buffers every write into a WriteSet.
 Writes are not sent to any replica.